Uniqueness of positive solutions for finsler p-Laplacian equations with polynomial non-linearity

-\noindent1.4. \textbf{Plan of the paper.} In Section 2, we prove some preliminary results.
-In particular, we devote this section to proving weighted embeddings.
-In Section 3, we analyze the first eigenvalue of a weighted linear eigenvalue problem.
-We prove the existence of the first eigenfunction and its uniqueness.
-In Section 4, we prove Theorem 1.2.
-In Section 5, We prove Theorem 1.1.
-Finally, we include the appendice, which contains the crucial regularity results in \cite{brasco2023uniqueness} and \cite{damascelli2004}.
+\textbf{1.4.
+Plan of the paper.} In Section 2, we prove some preliminary results.
+In particular, we devote this section to proving uniform $L^\infty$-estimate and weighted embeddings.
+In Section 3, we study the first eigenvalue and first eigenfunction of a weighted linear eigenvalue problem.
+They are suitable adaptation of \cite[Section 3]{brasco2023uniqueness} and we decide to keep the details for the sake of completeness and for the benefit of the reader.
+In Section 4, we prove Theorem \ref{thm2}, along the lines as above.
+Finally in Section 5, we prove Theorem \ref{thm1}.

-\textbf{Acknowledgements.} The authors are grateful to professor Genggeng Huang for suggesting this problem and for helpful discussions.
+\textbf{Acknowledgements.} The authors are grateful to Professor Genggeng Huang for suggesting this problem and for helpful discussions.